 This project will provide free training, mentoring and support groups for young people to learn to resist extremism, and instead, build a just society free from violent conflict.
 Young people are taught to understand the roots of extremism, the reason for its attraction, ways to resist it, and how to help others resist it.
-They leave with the skills and confidence to build a peaceful future instead of becoming another tragic story of a suicide bomber.
+They leave with the skills and confidence to build a peaceful future instead of just another tragic story.

 Khyber Pakhtunkhwa is one of the main conflict zones in Pakistan.
 Sitting on the border of Afghanistan, everyone there has been affected by terrorism.
 The city is regularly rocked by suicide bomb attacks and the security situation remains desperate.
 Poverty and unemployment are high and the government is struggling to provide basic services and security.
 In this context, the message of radical violent groups such as the Taliban attracts many young people.